Välkommen in

-"Välkommen in" is a single by Swedish singer Veronica Maggio, from her third studio album Satan i gatan.
+"Välkommen in" (Swedish for "Welcome in") is a single by Swedish singer Veronica Maggio, from her third studio album Satan i gatan.
 It was released in Sweden as a digital download on 6 June 2011.
 The song peaked at number two on the Swedish Singles Chart.

+Music and lyrics

+The song is about a party held in Veronica's house.
+It was too fun that nobody wanted to leave, yet time kept going by.

+Some lyrics from Italian song "La canzone del sole" were mentioned, referring her Italian father playing it.